Physical distancing, keeping at least 2 metres (6 feet) away from people who don’t live with you, helps prevent the spread of COVID-19.

 - If you get together with others, know the difference between social circles and social gatherings.
 Social circles allow close contact with the same 10 people who are part of your circle.
-Social gatherings can be any group of up to 10 people, but with physical distancing.
+Social gatherings can be any group of up to 10 people indoors and 25 people outdoors, but with physical distancing.

 - COVID-19 is mainly spread by close contact with an infected person to others around them.
 People who are infected may or may not have symptoms.

-What can you do to prevent getting COVID-19?
+What else can you do to prevent getting COVID-19?